xSmoking/KOM_P3M_Tools/README.md

 This will create a folder with the same name as the .kom file with all extracted files inside it.

 ## *P3M Installation*
-Go to `Edit > Preferences > Add-ons`, click on `Install...` and select either the python script you want to install.
+Go to `Edit > Preferences > Add-ons`, click on `Install...` and select the python script you want to install.